 Renowned US songwriter Cynthia Weil dies at 82

-The Grammy-winning lyricist was responsible for hit songs including You’ve Lost That Lovin’ Feeling, On Broadway and Walking In The Rain.
+Grammy-winning lyricist was responsible for hit songs including You’ve Lost That Lovin’ Feeling, On Broadway and Walking In The Rain

 Renowned US songwriter Cynthia Weil has died at the age of 82, her family has confirmed.